michael-aloys/little-owl/README.md

 ![Screenshot of LittleOwl Client 1](documentation/images/child02.png)

-The client is configured using the file *setting.ini*.
-You can find this file in the resources/Child directory.
+The client is configured using the file *config.ini*.
+You can find this file in the resources/Child directory of the repository.
 It must be changed to fit the paths of your application and placed in the same directory as the Child executable.

+## Compiling

+The code is written in Qt5.
+If you use the QtCreator, just open the *LittleOwl.pro* file and import the project.
+This will import the client (Child), server index generator (Parent) and shared library (Common) sub-projects.

+If you encounter any problems, do not hesitate to contact me!

 ## Todos